JP Hurlbert

-Jeffrey Paul "JP" Hurlbert III (born April 11, 2008) is an American junior ice hockey player for the Kamloops Blazers of the Western Hockey League (WHL).
-He is considered a top prospect for the 2026 NHL entry draft.
+Jeffrey Paul Hurlbert III (born April 11, 2008) is an American ice hockey player who is a left wing for the Michigan Wolverines of the National Collegiate Athletic Association (NCAA).
+He was drafted 23rd overall by the Detroit Red Wings in the 2026 NHL entry draft.

 Playing career

 Hurlbert played for the USA Hockey National Team Development Program during the 2024–25 season, and recorded 19 goals and 18 assists in 56 games with the under-17 team.
 He also recorded 16 goals and 15 assists in 34 games with the NTDP in the United States Hockey League (USHL).

 Hurlbert was drafted 20th overall by the Kamloops Blazers in the 2023 U.S. Priority Draft.
 On August 26, 2025, he signed with the Blazers.
 He made his debut for the Blazers on September 20, 2025, against the Spokane Chiefs, and scored a hat-trick.
 He was subsequently named the WHL Rookie of the Week for the week ending September 21, 2025.
 The next week against the Seattle Thunderbirds, he recorded three goals and three assists in two games and was named the WHL Player of the Week for the week ending September 28, 2025.
+He began the season with 11 goals and 17 assists in 15 games to lead the WHL in scoring during the months of September and October.
+He recorded eight multi-point games, including six games with at least three points, and was subsequently named the WHL Player of the Month.
+During November 2025, he recorded eight goals and 12 assists in 12 games.
+He recorded seven multi-point games, and became the first WHL player to reach the 20 goal milestone this season.
+He was subsequently named the WHL Rookie of the Month.
+He finished the 2025–26 season with 42 goals and 55 assists in 68 regular season games, leading his team in goals, assists and points.
+His 97 points led all WHL rookies and tied for first across the entire Canadian Hockey League with Nikita Klepov of the Saginaw Spirit.
+Following the season he was named the Jim Piggott Memorial Trophy winner as the WHL's rookie of the year.

+On June 26, 2026, Hurlbert was drafted in the first round, 23rd overall, by the Detroit Red Wings in the 2026 NHL entry draft.

-Hurlbert is committed to play college ice hockey for Michigan during the 2026–27 season.
+Hurlbert committed to play college ice hockey for Michigan during the 2026–27 season.